Daily Drugs Not Always Needed for Mild Asthma

 The surprising results could lead to a change in treatment guidelines for asthma, which currently call for daily therapy with inhaled steroids even in those that do not have daily symptoms.

 Each person is different and no one should make a change to their asthma treatment without first talking to their doctor.

-The findings are published in the April 14 issue of The New England
+The findings are published in the April 14 issue of The New England Journal of Medicine.

 Still Some Questions About Treatment

 "Using these drugs in an intermittent fashion [to control symptoms] rather than on a regular basis does seem to be an appropriate option for many asthma patients," James Kiley, PhD, tells WebMD.
 Kiley is director of the National Heart, Lung, and Blood Institute's division of lung diseases, which oversaw the study.

 But Kiley also offered several large caveats to the findings.
 Most study participants had asthma for a long time.
 It's not clear that, if there is a treatment advantage to daily inhaled steroids, whether this translates to treatment for newly diagnosed patients with mild, but chronic, asthma.